 Katya, “We have to find Calderon, cut off the head.
 If we start picking off his help, he will burrow in and we will never see him.
 Pull off the drone, they get lucky and spot it, we lose a big advantage.
 Time for sleep.”

-Despite bed after one, Ellen’s up before eight, makes wake up caffeine, the others come along twenty minutes later.
+Despite bed after one, Ellen’s up at six thirty, makes wake up caffeine, the others come along twenty minutes later.

 Katja yawns, “We are no usually for late night, what ees breakfast?”